zeek/spicy/doc/installation.rst

 Development setup
 -----------------

-In order to speed up just-in-time compilation, users can create a cache of precompiled files.
+In order to speed up precompilation of Spicy parsers, users can create a cache of precompiled files.
 This cache is tied to a specific Spicy version, and needs to be recreated each time Spicy is updated.